Belgian nationality law: Declaration

 The declaration should be made according to the procedure outlined in the "Nationality declarations" section below.

 Naturalisation

 A person at least 18 years old may apply for naturalisation if the person possesses exceptional merits in the fields of sport, culture, or science, which would contribute to the international influence of the country.
-No residence period is formally required.
+Applicants must have a permanent residence permit, but no residence period is formally required.
 The person must also explain why they cannot obtain Belgian nationality by declaration.
+A fee of €1000 is payable for the consideration of the application.

 Naturalisation applications are considered by the Belgian Chamber Committee on Naturalisations.

 Prior to 1 January 2013, any person at least 18 years old could apply for naturalisation after being resident in Belgium for three years.

 Children

 A child under 18 years old automatically acquires Belgian nationality if one of their parents acquires Belgian nationality.

 Loss of Belgian nationality

 Belgian nationality can be lost through renunciation, deprivation, residence overseas (satisfying specific criteria) or in certain cases applying to children.

 Renunciation

 A Belgian citizen at least 18 years old may renounce their Belgian nationality by making a declaration of renunciation (déclaration de renonciation / verklaring van afstand), but this only takes effect if they hold or are about to acquire another citizenship.